Estimate Time6 min

 The insurance products are issued by third-party insurance companies, which are unaffiliated with FHIS and FMR.

-FHIS earns a commission paid by the insurance company based on your enrollment in a health plan.
+FHIS may earn a commission paid by the insurance company based on your enrollment in a health plan.
 FHIS agents and representatives are not compensated based on your enrollment in a health plan and do not receive commissions from third-party insurance companies.

 ATTENTION: Medicare has neither reviewed nor endorsed the information in this document.
 Fidelity Medicare Services, FHIS, and FMR are not connected with or endorsed by the U.S. government or the Centers for Medicare & Medicaid Services.